prominence-eosc/docs/jobs-and-workflows.md

   nav: "docs"
 ---

 By default all PROMINENCE CLI commands refer to jobs.
-In order to extend
+However, a number of commands include the ability to specify a resource, which is either a `job` or a `workflow`.

 Listing workflows:
 ```